hamzi-haidar/the-wild-oasis-backend/README.md

 to be able to use it you need docker to be open and to open terminal in this folder and run (npm i) then (npx supabase start) to host it on localserver.

-you need this for both the-wild-oasis and the-wild-oasis-website
+you need this for both wild-oasis and the-wild-oasis-website